rundfunk47/stinsen/README.md

 The `@Route`s defines all the possible routes that can be performed from the current coordinator.
 The value on the right hand side is the factory function that will be executed when routing.
 The function can return either a SwiftUI view or another coordinator.

-Stinsen out of the box has three different kinds of `Coordinatable` protocols your coordinators can implement:
+Stinsen out of the box has two different kinds of `Coordinatable` protocols your coordinators can implement:

 * `NavigationCoordinatable` - For navigational flows.
 Make sure to wrap these in a NavigationViewCoordinator if you wish to push on the navigation stack.
 * `TabCoordinatable` - For TabViews.
-* `ViewCoordinatable` - Just a view and routes that do not push but rather replace the entire view, can be used for instance when switching between logged in/logged out.

 ## Showing the coordinator for the user
 The view for the coordinator can be created using `.view()`, so in order to show a coordinator to the user you would just do something like: